 Hiring a Commercial Mortgage Broker or Commercial Loan Broker

 When planning a project, no decision is more important than how to arrange financing.
 In fact, the right lender will understand your needs and offer you the best available mix of terms and interest rates.
 However, trying to ferret out the ideal lender is an overwhelming task that can consume substantial time and office and human resources.
-That’s why approximately 70% of all commercial funding is done through the use of a commercial loan broker instead!
+That’s why approximately 70% of all commercial funding involves a commercial loan broker instead!
 But not all commercial loan brokers are equal…far from it.

 What to Expect from Your Commercial Loan Broker

-When you hire a commercial loan broker, you should expect a variety of high-value benefits, which we discuss next.
+When you hire a commercial loan broker, you should expect a variety of high-value benefits.

 Private Banking Experience